The role of schools in local air quality

 Most people will have noticed the difference in the amount of traffic on the roads at rush hour during term time as compared to the school holidays.

 Generally, there seems to be less traffic on the roads at rush hour during the school holidays and journey times are noticeably shorter due to the absence of school run traffic.
-This observation is common throughout the UK and 20 per cent of people in Britain think cars on the school run should be banned from roads in the rush hour (Source: MORI 2005).
+This observation is common throughout the UK and 20% of people in Britain think cars on the school run should be banned from roads in the rush hour (Source: MORI 2005).